bigbosstony/N00769714.github.io/README.md

 integrating the knowledge and skills I have learned from our program into this Internet of Things themed capstone project.
 This proposal requests the approval to build the hardware portion that will connect to a database as well as to a mobile device application.
-The internet connected hardware will include a custom PCB with sensors and actuators for detecting the location by using a GPS on the smartphone.
-The database will store the history of locations.
-The mobile device functionality will include a real time location tracking and will be further detailed in the mobile application proposal.
+This project mainly focus on the connection between raspberry pi and Philips Hue.
 I will be collaborating with the following company/department Humber Department of Public Safety.
 In the winter semester I have no plan to form a group with the following students, who are also building similar hardware this term and working on the mobile application with me.
 The hardware will be completed in CENG 317 Hardware Production Techniques independently and the application will be completed in CENG 319 Software Project.
 These will be integrated together in the subsequent term in CENG 355 Computer Systems Project as a member of a 2 or 3 student group.

 ### **Background**